Odjit/KindredLogistics/README.md

 # KindredLogistics for V Rising 1.1!
 KindredLogistics is a server modification for V Rising that adds expansive features like stashing, crafting, pulling, searching for items, conveyor system for chain crafting, and auto stashing of servant inventories.

+Note: Due to the *vanilla* bug of the advanced furnace having a hidden recipe for bottles, I have added revealing it on them so you can turn it off.

 - It is entirely server side, and you can double tap R with your inventory open to stash, or double click the sort button to stash.
 (Legacy .stash is also available) Contained within a territory!
 - You can pull items from your chests for crafting by right clicking the recipe in the crafting station!
 - Servants will autostash their inventories into chests or mission overflow chests (Label them "spoils").